 Dining Hall Hours During Breaks:

 - Fall Break and Thanksgiving Break – The residence halls remain open and the meal plans remain active.
 The hours and location of the available dining services WILL change and will be emailed to the community before the break.

-- Winter Break – The residence halls close, the meal plans are NOT active, and most dining halls close as well.
+- Winter Break – The residence halls close, the meal plans are NOT active, and typically all dining halls close as well.

-- Spring Break – The residence halls remain open, the meal plans are NOT active, and the hours/location of the available dining services WILL change and will be emailed to the community before the break.
+- Spring Break – The residence halls remain open, the meal plans will remain active, and the hours/location of the available dining services WILL change and will be emailed to the community before the break.

-- Summer – Limited on-campus housing is available for students taking summer classes, working on-campus, or doing research with a faculty member (who will sponsor them).
-Meal plans are NOT available, but Claremont Cash is still an option.
+- Summer – Meal plans are NOT available, but Claremont Cash is still an option.
 Dining Halls have limited hours and the schedules will vary.

 Dining Options on the Pitzer Campus

 McConnell Bistro, located in McConnell Center, is the main dining hall on campus and serves breakfast, lunch and dinner on weekdays and brunch and dinner on weekends.
 Students can use their meal swipes, flex, Claremont Cash, or credit card for meals.